dcaglar/ecommerce-platform-kotlin/README.md

 **, demonstrating how to design a high-throughput system (like Amazon or bol.com) using **Domain-Driven Design (DDD)** and **Hexagonal Architecture**.

-> 🚧 Currently focused on the `payment-service` module.
-Other modules (like order, wallet, and shipment) are planned for
+> 🚧 Currently focused on the `payment-service` and its async counterpart `payment-consumers`.
+Other contexts (order,
-> future development.
+> wallet, shipment) are planned.

 ---